chasenyc/CiderSpot/README.md

 - [x] Create, read, edit and delete reviews
 - [x] Can like other reviews
 - [x] Keep track of ciders they have had
+- [x] Maintain a wants list
-- [x] Maintain a wish list
+- [x] Maintain a gotten list
-- [ ] Admins can post to blog
-- [ ] Admins can delete reviews

-* (Potentially) Utilize brewery DB for database, alternatively use own database.
+- [x] Add search including cider's associations.

 ## Design Docs
 * [View Wireframes][view]